Azeret/galIMF/README.md

 An example file, [test_gimf.py](https://github.com/Azeret/galIMF/blob/master/test_gimf.py), is provided for a quick test and also serve as an easy entrance for the most basic usage of [galIMF.py](https://github.com/Azeret/galIMF/blob/master/galIMF.py).

+GalIMF is also able to optimally sample not an entire galaxy, but only one embedded star cluster.
+This is demonstrated in [example_OS_EC.py](https://github.com/Azeret/galIMF/blob/master/example_OS_EC.py).

 ### Scientific motivation